- This event has passed.

 Composer Sergei Rachmaninoff’s dramatic tone poem Isle of the Dead was inspired by Swiss symbolist artist Arnold Böcklin’s painting of the same name.

-Living American composer Stacy Garrop’s impassioned Battle for the Ballot commemorates the passage of the 19th Amendment that granted women the right to vote.
+Living American composer Stacy Garrop’s impassioned Battle for the Ballot commemorates the passage of the 19th Amendment that granted women the right to vote in the United States.